 One hundred percent of customers agree that Authority staff respond satisfactorily to questions or requests for information, and provide accurate and complete information.
-Also, 100% of respondents rate Authority staff as knowledgeable, courteous and professional and provided information timely.
-Additionally, all eight respondents submitting comments relative to Financing Services are of a positive nature.
-Examples of such comments include "I have always found [staff] very easy to work with" and "My experience with Texas Public Finance Authority has been exceptional."
+Also, a combined 100% of respondents agree that Authority staff are knowledgeable, courteous and professional, and provided information in a timely manner.
+Additionally, eight of the ten respondents submitted comments relative to Financing Services and all comments received were of a positive nature.
+Examples of such comments include "I enjoy working with TPFA - they are very courteous and professional" and "Staff was exceptionally responsive and very knowledgeable as to markets and process."